material-motion/tools/essentials.md

 #### Pulling in the latest changes

+Changes may land in master while you're working on your branch.
+To update your branch with these latest changes you can merge `master` into your branch.

+To do so, select the "branch" dropdown menu and pick

 ## Getting started

 New to the material-motion team?
 Start by browsing the [Roadmaps](roadmaps/) to learn more about what the team is up to.